0xalty/Island/README.md

 ## Idea
 ![island_ccbt](https://github.com/0xalty/Islands/assets/129202655/8b14ffa9-09b6-40ae-a3e7-3e512d8c7f31)
-Tell us what you guys thinking!
+**Tell us what you guys thinking.
+Let's create a market where we can all be truly P2P!**